Signs of recovery from spinal cord injury can be hard to spot. You can repeat the same actions endlessly and still feel like nothing is changing.

 You could be recovering and not even notice it.

-Are you looking out for these physical and mental signs of recovery?
+Are you looking out for these physical and mental signs of recovery from spinal cord injury?

 After spinal cord injury, your spinal cord may go into spinal shock.
-This is when inflammation occurs which causes a temporary decrease of sensory or motor functions and loss of reflexes.
+This is when inflammation occurs which causes a temporary loss of sensory or motor functions below your level of injury.

-Spinal shock can last anywhere from days to weeks, but typically lasts around 4-6 weeks before functions and reflexes gradually return.
+Spinal shock can last anywhere from days to weeks, but typically lasts around 4-6 weeks before functions gradually start to return.

 After spinal shock, you’ll have a better idea of what you actually can and can’t control.

-An improvement in any single one of these factors is a huge sign of physical recovery.
-You’ll notice how much easier it becomes to carry out everyday actions like reaching for a pen or tying your shoes.
+An improvement in any single one of these factors is a huge sign of physical recovery from spinal cord injury:

 Most spinal cord injury patients will recover at least a couple levels of muscle movement.